Prostate Cancer Treatment in Ocala, FL

-Treatment choices for prostate cancer include:
+Typical treatment choices for prostate cancer include:

 Active surveillance does not actively treat prostate cancer.
 It monitors the cancer growth with regular PSA tests, DREs, and periodic biopsies.
 A schedule for tests will be set with your provider.
 To help your provider do these biopsies, a multiparametric magnetic resonance imaging (mpMRI) exam might be done.
 With active surveillance, your doctor will know very quickly if the cancer grows.
 If that happens, then he/she will suggest next steps for you.
 At that point, radiation and surgery may be the best treatment options.